No price too high to preserve the Kimberley

 The films highlighted the crazy, brave and moving determination of two solitary artists working to expose deeper truths about people, and their relationship to nature, he says.
 "They gave me the awareness that I could make a difference, that in fact I had to make a difference.
 I felt I owed it to nature.
 If the gas project in The Kimberley went ahead, its flow–on effects would have been catastrophic for the wilderness."

 "Later that day while trying to track down a copy of The Rings of Saturn in a Flinders Street bookshop that was closing down, I passed the photography section.
-There were only two books left and one of them, A Time to Care, by photographer Chris Bell, and with a foreward by Bob Brown, was about Tasmania's South–West wilderness during the time of the famous protests to stop the damming of The Franklin River," he explains.
-Hunter bought the book and it traveled with him to The Kimberley.
+There were only two books left and one of them, A Time to Care, by photographer Chris Bell, and with a forward by Bob Brown, was about Tasmania's South–West wilderness during the time of the famous protests to stop the damming of The Franklin River," he explains.
+Hunter bought the book and it travelled with him to The Kimberley.

 "That particular day was so powerful that I didn't sleep for five days, I had an epiphany.
 I just felt compelled to do it," he says.